Our status as a mission-driven nonprofit organization sets us apart from other health plans and allows us to live our mission.

 Employees perform community service on paid time to maintain school gardens and support Walk to School events.

 - Philanthropic Investments

-We recently awarded $1.5 million in behavioral health grants to increase access to mental health and wellness programs.
+We awarded $1.5 million in behavioral health grants to increase access to mental health and wellness programs.
 Five Colorado school districts will use the funds to help teachers and staff learn how to identify and deal with mental health needs in students and themselves.